conan-io/docs/installation.rst

 The upgrade shouldn't affect the installed packages or cache information.
 If the cache becomes inconsistent somehow, you may want to remove its content by deleting it (``<userhome>/.conan2``).

-Use system installer or create a self contained executable
+Use a system installer or create a self-contained executable
 ----------------------------------------------------------

 There are a number of existing installers in `Conan downloads`_ for OSX Brew, Debian, Windows, Linux Arch, that will not require Python first.